paul-gauthier/all-mindscape-amas/README.md

 It includes tools for:

 - Downloading podcast episodes
-- Transcribing audio with word-level timestamps
+- Transcribing audio with word-level timestamps, using Whisper
-- Segmenting transcripts into individual questions/answers
+- Segmenting transcripts into individual questions/answers, using DeepSeek
-- Summarizing the questions and answers.
+- Summarizing the questions and answers, using DeepSeek
 - Generating searchable HTML pages with audio playback

 ## Features